 Why is it important that men accurately identify these types of behaviors?

 Stalking and other forms of harassment are criminal behaviors, whether the perpetrator is a man or woman.
 Stalking typically occurs after a break up, although, it can also occur at the onset and throughout the course of the relationship.
 For example, does your wife hack into your email?
 Harass you via text messaging throughout the work day or when you spend time with friends or family?

 Many men view stalking behavior in women as normal female insecurity, jealousy and/or possessiveness.
 These are not normal behaviors; they’re abnormal and abusive behaviors.
 They’re indicative of an individual who has a lack of boundaries, a shaky grasp on reality and sociopathic tendencies (i.e., no empathy for how her victims are feeling and the belief that only her needs, feelings and desires matter).

-If you’re beginning to date someone and she displays stalking/harassment behaviors, it should be a huge red flag (i.e., you need to stop seeing her).
-If your wife or girlfriend are guilty of these behaviors, you need to understand that this is abuse and it’s wrong.
-If your ex-wife is stalking/harassing you and/or your new girlfriend/wife/family, you need to take legal measures to protect yourself and your loved ones.
+Have you considered taking legal measures to protect yourself and your loved ones from an ex who stalks and harrasses you?
+If not, why not?
 The reason so many women get away with these behaviors is because not enough people take them seriously.
-Our society will begin to take this issue seriously if we start prosecuting women who engage in these behaviors—just like we do with male offenders.
+Perhaps society will begin take female criminality more seriously if we start prosecuting women who engage in these behaviors — just like we do with male offenders.

 Please check back in a couple of days for the second part of this series, which will provide a comprehensive list of stalking behaviors and a discussion of stalking types and categories.